swiftype/swiftype-rb/README.md

 ##### Functional Boosts

 Functional boosts allow you to boost result scores based on some numerically valued field.
-For example, you might want your search engine to return the most popular books first, so you would boost results on the `total_purchases` field, which contains the total number of purchases of that book:
+For example, you might want your search engine to return the most popular books first, so you would boost results on the `total_purchases` field, which contains an `integer` of the total number of purchases of that book:

 	results = type.search('lucene', :functional_boosts => { :books => { :total_purchases => 'logarithmic' }})

 There are 3 types of functional boosts:

-* 'logarithmic' - multiplies the original score by log(numeric_value)
+* `logarithmic` - multiplies the original score by log(numeric_value)
-* 'exponential' - multiplies the original score by exp(numeric_value)
+* `exponential` - multiplies the original score by exp(numeric_value)
-* 'linear' - multiplies the original score numeric_value
+* `linear` - multiplies the original score numeric_value

 Functional boosts may be applied to `integer` and `float` valued fields.